SudheerKondamuri/git-solved-23p31a0577/docs/architecture.md

 ## Overview
 DevOps Simulator follows a microservices architecture designed for high availability and scalability.
 This document covers both production and development configurations.

+**⚠️ Note**: Experimental features exist in the `conflict-simulator` branch.
+These include AI/ML integration, multi-cloud orchestration, and advanced monitoring.

 ## Components

 ### 1. Application Server